mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 == Changelog ==

 = 2.0.0 =
-Complete rewrite of our WooCommerce plugin to better follow WordPress and WooCommerce standards and add better support for other plugins.
+* Complete rewrite of our WooCommerce plugin to better follow WordPress and WooCommerce standards and add better support for other plugins.

 == Upgrade Notice ==

 = 2.0.0 =
-The 2.x version of the plugin uses a different plugin name.
-You can still run version 1.x of our plugin if you want to temporary keep support for payments created using version 1.x
+* The 2.x version of the plugin uses a different plugin name.
+You can still run version 1.x of our plugin if you want to temporary keep support for payments created using version 1.x.
+Hide the old payment gateways by disabling the old 'Mollie Payment Module' payment gateway in WooCommerce -> Settings -> Checkout.